Editorial: Ranked-Choice Voting Is on the Ballot. What to Do?

 Initiation 83 is controversial.
 It made it onto the November ballot in September through a long process of petitions, legal overview and campaigning.
 D.C.’s political leadership — almost all Democrats — is divided, some opposing and some supporting ranked-choice voting.

 Mayor Muriel Bowser refused to sign the petition.
 She is on public record saying, “It’s a bad idea and unnecessary.”
 Only registered Democrats should participate in a Democratic primary, opines Bowser and most of the initiative’s other opponents.
 Many say that Initiative 83 violates party affiliates’ rights to freely associate with a political party.
-A recent slur: Ranked-choice voting will result in “a jungle primary.”
+Some say ranked-choice voting will result in “a jungle primary.”

 But supporters are convinced that it will give elected officials more accountability to their constituents.
 “They’ll only win if they garner more than 50 percent of the vote,” argues Lisa D. T. Rice, a Ward 7 Advisory Neighborhood Commissioner, who proposed the initiative.
 “Currently over 70,000 voters are disenfranchised from the primaries because they don’t want to affiliate as a Democrat nor a Republican while voting,” she says.
 Rice and others support the initiative even though it may take more time and a number of ballots to arrive at a majority winner.